JuneSoftware/BasicDB/README.md

 ## Advanced Querying

-** TODO: NEED TO ADD LINKS TO June.Core & EXPLAIN BaseModel **
+You will need to read up on the [June.Core](https://github.com/JuneSoftware/JuneCore) framework to understand BaseModel's.

-You can also use a generalized form of the ExecuteQuery method which can return objects in your specified type.
+The query below shows a generalised form of the ExecuteQuery method which can return objects in the specified type.

 ```csharp
 class PlayerScore : BaseModel {